nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 05 Handling Ordinary Files.markdown

 10. (i).
 We can count the number of filenames by executing:

-    `wc -l`
+    `wc -l <foo`

-    This command outputs the total number of lines in the file.
+    This command outputs the total number of lines in the file foo.

     (ii).
 By displaying the octal dump of the files contents by executing: